Steven Caldwell: Oakville Blue Devils

 In February 2019, Caldwell was named president of Oakville Blue Devils FC of League1 Ontario, the third division in the Canadian soccer league system.

 Canada

 Caldwell became an assistant coach of the Canada men's national soccer team under John Herdman in September 2019.

 Personal life

 Growing up, Caldwell idolised Kenny Dalglish, who he played under while at Newcastle United, and Mick McCarthy, who played a role in his joining Sunderland in 2004.
 Caldwell also grew up supporting Celtic, which Gary ended up playing for.

-Caldwell is married to Angela, and together they have two children, Will and Robbie.
+Caldwell is separated and has two children, Will and Robbie, from a previous marriage.
 Having lived in England, Caldwell and his family immigrated to Canada after joining Toronto.

 Throughout his professional career, Caldwell spoke about his relationship on his younger brother, Gary on playing together for Scotland, which happened.
 At one point, Steven (then at Burnley) and Gary (Wigan Athletic) almost faced each other prior to a match between Burnley and Wigan Athletic, but his injury prevented him doing so.